-Universal's website frequently offers vacation packages including hotel accommodations and theme park tickets.
+Universal advertises its packages with enticing taglines like “The Wizarding World from only $109 a night!”
 You’ve got to do the math, though, because sometimes it’s difficult to see how buying the package can save money over buying each component separately.

 - Breakfast at the Three Broomsticks (one per person)